-A modem is the short way of saying “modulator, demodulator”, which is a hardware device that allows a computer to send and receive data over a telephone line or a cable or satellite connection.
-The main purpose of a modem when used in a home networking environment is to establish a connection between your home network and ISP.
+A modem is a short way of saying “modulator, demodulator”, which is a hardware device that allows a computer to send and receive data over a telephone line or a cable or satellite connection.
+The main purpose of a modem, when used in a home networking environment, is to establish a connection between your home network and ISP.

 Connection Between Ethernet Switch, Router and Modem

 There are a handful of ways to set up a shareable home network connection, but the safest and most reliable way is to use a router and switch in combination.
 Once the switch is behind a router (which in most cases uses NAT), all devices connected to either the switch or the router can access the internet simultaneously.
 Placing the router between modem and Ethernet switch creates an extra layer of protection from threats on the Internet.

 Here are the detailed steps for connection: